You should visit your health care provider from time to time, even if you are healthy. The purpose of these visits is to:

 - Ulcerative colitis

-- A personal or family history of colon cancer or rectal cancer
+- A personal or family history of colorectal cancer

 - A history of growths called adenomatous polyps